 Srila Prabhupada’s books Should Not be changed!

-Post-disappearance editorial revisions by conditioned sould to the sacred, memorialized realizations of an exalted Acarya are nothing less than crude, insulting and offensive.
+Post-disappearance editorial revisions by conditioned souls to the sacred, memorialized realizations of an exalted Acarya are nothing less than crude, insulting and offensive.
 Yet, this is precisely what has taken place for two decades and continues to take place by those who, ironically, have a special spiritual duty to preserve Srila Prabhupada’s literary legacy at all cost.

 Hare Krishna Govinda devi.
 All glories to Srila Prabhupada.